 Our only source of income is from on-site advertisements generated by Google AdSense.
 We will never receive payment from any party for publishing content at their request.
 Every request sent to us asking for such content to be published in exchange for benefits of any sort will be ignored.
 Our authors are not tied to any video game company, public relations firm, publisher, or developer so there will never be any conflict of interest.

 Authors on Video Chums take pride in their reviews.
 What makes us stand out as an awesome video game review site is that by the end of reading each review, you should have a firm understanding of what to expect from the game and feel as if you've already played it.
 Prior to writing a review, our reviewers are strongly discouraged from reading other reviews.
 This ensures that our reviews consistently come from unique perspectives and are scored genuinely without reinforcing already established opinions.
-Our reviewers will also finish every single game before reviewing it.
-If a game cannot be completed, the reviewer will play it to the point where they have experienced everything that the game has to offer as reviewers must write about all applicable aspects of every game that they review.
+Our reviewers will also experience everything a game has to offer before reviewing it.
+In other words, if a game cannot be completed, the reviewer will play it to the point where they have experienced everything that it has to offer as reviewers must write about all applicable aspects of every game that they review.

 Our authors are never assigned games to review and only review games that they're interested in.
 Because of this, a game will be judged by how good of a game it is and not by what kind of game it is.
 Additionally, our reviewers will never make excuses for a game.
 If a part of a game is bad then it should be pointed out as such and not excused by saying something like, "The graphics are bad but the game is fun so that's okay."
 We review on a game-by-game basis with no defined structure or restrictions.
 As a result, our reviews are not broken up into categories with individual scores (for example; graphics, sound, gameplay, story).
 Certain categories may not matter as much and therefore the final score should not be heavily weighed down by them.
 Finally, a game's price has no place in a review of it.
 Free games can be terrible and shouldn't be given higher scores just because they're free.
 Inversely, a game may be unprecedentedly expensive but that doesn't mean that its score should suffer.
 After all, overpriced games tend to go down in price quickly.
 As a review reader, you're savvy enough already to decide if a game is worth the asking price or not after reading one of our reviews.